Most Alabama GOP leaders say they are voting for Roy Moore - News 12 Now

 In addition to Merrill, others who plan to vote for Moore include Gov. Kay Ivey; Attorney General Steve Marshall; state Auditor Jim Zeigler; Agriculture Commissioner John McMillan; state Senate President Pro Tempore Del Marsh; and Public Service Commissioner Twinkle Andress Cavanaugh, who previously led the state GOP.
 Also voting for Moore are current state party head Terry Lathan and U.S. Reps.
 Mo Brooks of Huntsville and Robert Aderholt of Haleyville.

-The state’s most influential politician, Republican U.S. Sen. Richard Shelby, has said he wrote in a prominent Republican on his absentee ballot.
+The state’s most influential politician, Shelby has said he wrote in a “distinguished Republican” on his absentee ballot rather than vote for Moore.

+Shelby told CNN on Sunday he had to vote Republican as a party officeholder, but he was swayed by a woman’s claims that Moore sexually assaulted her when she was 14.

+“There’s a lot of smoke,” said Shelby.
+“Got to be some fire somewhere.”

 CNN reported last month that U.S. Rep. Bradley Byrne said he will vote Republican and that he does not cast write-in votes.
 In a statement to the AP, Byrne said it is up to voters to decide.